WebOrigami/docs/src/content/framework/intro3.md

 teamByName = mapKeys(team.yaml, =name)
 ```

-The `=name` part of the formula defines an unnamed function (known as a "lambda") that will be evaluated in the context of the individual data values.
-In this case, the unnamed function will return the `name` property of a person.
-You could also define a separate JavaScript function to perform the same work, but in this case the function is simple enough to be inlined into the formula.
+In this case, the `=name` expression will evaluated in the context of an individual person, and will return that person's `name` property.

 This `mapKeys` formula will result in a new graph using names as keys.